frontenddogma/web-development-glossary/manuscript/n.md

 Network
 : In computing, a digital telecommunications network which allows nodes to share resources.
 In computer networks, computing devices exchange data with each other using connections (data links) between nodes.
 These data links are established over cable media such as twisted pair or fiber-optic cables, and wireless media such as Wi-Fi.
 Network computer devices that originate, route, and terminate the data are called network nodes.
 Nodes are generally identified by network addresses, and can include hosts such as personal computers, phones, and servers, as well as networking hardware such as routers and switches.
 Computer networks support an enormous number of applications and services such as access to the World Wide Web, digital video, digital audio, shared use of application and storage servers, printers, and fax machines, and use of email and instant messaging applications as well as many others.&nbsp;[†](#w-network)

+Network Address Translation
+: A method of remapping an IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device.
+NAT has become a popular and essential tool in conserving global address space in the face of IPv4 address exhaustion, as one Internet-routable IP address of a NAT gateway can be used for an entire private network.&nbsp;[†](#w-nat)

 Network packet
 : → Packet